Natalie and Nadiya Anderson: Early life

 The Anderson twins were born in New York City to a Tamil father and a Sinhalese mother, but they moved to Sri Lanka when they were three and were there during the Sri Lankan Civil War.
-They moved to West Hartford, Connecticut when they were thirteen years old, attending Hall High School, where both sisters ran track and Natalie was captain of the swim team, and Fordham University's Gabelli School of Business, where Natalie played rugby.
+They moved to West Hartford, Connecticut when they were 13 years old, attending Hall High School, where both sisters ran track and Natalie was captain of the swim team, and later attended Fordham University's Gabelli School of Business, where Natalie played rugby.
 Before participating in their first season on The Amazing Race, both had moved to Edgewater, New Jersey.
 Natalie was studying physical therapy while Nadiya was a project coordinator for Bridge2Peace, which is an American educational charity operating in Sri Lanka.

 Television appearances

 The Amazing Race

 Natalie and Nadiya first participated in the 21st season of The Amazing Race, where they called each other "Twinnie".
-The Andersons won two legs during the season but were eliminated in 4th place in the penultimate leg.
+The twins won two legs during the season but were eliminated in 4th place in the penultimate leg.
 They returned in the 24th season All-Stars competition, but were eliminated in the first leg of the season.